-Some people think that customizing the resume and cover letter for each job application is unnecessary – it’s too much work or too expensive to pay a writer for multiple customizations.
-It’s actually not a lot of work to customize the resume and cover letter if the client is applying to similar jobs.
-I customize both the resume and cover letter so they “hang together” and send a cohesive message to the hiring manager.
+Some people think that customizing the résumé and cover letter for each job application is unnecessary — it’s too much work or too expensive to pay a writer for multiple customizations.
+It’s actually not a lot of work if the client is applying to similar jobs.
+I customize both the résumé and cover letter so they “hang together” and send a cohesive message to the hiring manager.

-In the “Areas of Expertise” section, I list keywords from the job advertisements, but only if the client can support those keywords with actions and achievements.
-I include a section on technical skills for technical professionals or trades persons.
-In the professional profile, I include foreign language skills, especially if the client is applying for a job that requires working across international boundaries.
-All this improves Search Engine Optimization (SEO) and immediately shows the employer that my client is a strong contender for the position.
+In the “Areas of Expertise” section, I list keywords from the job postings, but only if the client can support those keywords with actions and achievements.
+I include a section on technical skills for technical professionals or tradespeople.
+All of this improves Search Engine Optimization (SEO) and immediately shows the employer that my client is a strong contender for the position.

 If my client has a lot of experience and achievements, I incorporate a “Top Achievements” section.
 This is especially important in sales positions since companies are always looking for candidates who can generate high sales.
 For other professions, I list projects or initiatives that helped the company solve problems, reach milestones, or address challenges.

 For the “Professional Experience” section, I include a brief description of the company and the client’s accountabilities if they are applying for a manager, executive, or specialized position.
-When interviewing my client, I ask if he or she fulfilled responsibilities similar to those listed in the job advertisement.
-I encourage clients to discuss achievements – how they solved problems – so potential employers see them as relevant and understanding a company’s needs.
-I list achievements either as bullets or in a separate “Key Achievements” section in the same order as in the “Responsibilities” section in the advertisement since employers usually list key responsibilities first.
+When interviewing my client, I ask if he or she fulfilled responsibilities similar to those listed in the job posting.
+I encourage clients to discuss achievements — how they solved problems — so potential employers see them as relevant and skilled at understanding a company’s needs.
+I list achievements either as bullets or in a separate “Key Achievements” section in the same order as in the “Responsibilities” section of the advertisement, since employers usually list key responsibilities first.